Role of defects in atom probe analysis of sol-gel silica: Results

 In Figure \ref{panel_abs_spectr_C}a we show the absorption spectra of such optimized defective silica structures obtained by replacing one silicon atom with a substitutional carbon atom (blue atom in the figure on the left).
 We have tried different configurations for the carbon atoms and different amorphous silica matrices without finding significant discrepancies.
 In Figure \ref{panel_abs_spectr_C}b we show the absorption spectra when three to five interstitial carbon atoms (blue colour on the left side in Figure \ref{panel_abs_spectr_C}b) are added to the original pristine silica matrix.

-From the analysis of the absorption spectra in Figure \ref{panel_abs_spectr_C}, we conclude that substitutional carbon atoms in different positions do not significantly affect the absorption properties of the silica matrix.
-However, interstitial carbon defects at different concentrations and coordination numbers increase the intragap light absorption of silica between 4 and 8 eV, which could explain the stronger absorption observed experimentally in the deep-UV range.\\
+From the analysis of the absorption spectra in Figure \ref{panel_abs_spectr_C}a,b we conclude that substitutional carbon atoms in different positions do not significantly affect the absorption properties of the silica matrix (see right panel in Figure \ref{panel_abs_spectr_C}a).
+This conclusion could also be drawn from the observation that the valence band edge of SiO$_2$ consists mainly of non-bonding $O2p$ orbitals \cite{nekrashevich2014electronic}.
+Substitution with carbon does not drastically change the band gap, which is consistent with the calculated absorption spectra.
+However, interstitial carbon defects at different concentrations and coordination numbers increase the intragap light absorption of silica between 4 and 8 eV (see right panel in Figure \ref{panel_abs_spectr_C}b), which could explain the stronger absorption observed experimentally in the deep-UV range.\\

 The behaviour of the absorption lineshape also changes considerably when either an interstitial hydrogen atom bound to oxygen or a bridging oxygen vacancy is introduced in different configurations of the three representative silica samples (see Figure \ref{panel_abs_spectr_H}a).
 Indeed, in both cases we observe the appearance of several structured intra-gap absorption peaks between 4 and 8 eV upon the insertion of an interstitial hydrogen atom (see Figure \ref{panel_abs_spectr_H}b) and between 6 and 8 eV upon the creation of a bridging-oxygen vacancy (see Figure \ref{panel_abs_spectr_H}c).
 This goes towards the direction of the experimental results of lowering the band gap and allowing intra-gap absorption.\\ We have also analysed the effects of the likely presence of atomic and molecular sodium as well as gallium from the lift-out process in the silica matrix, even in the presence of oxygen vacancies.
 Previous atomistic computer simulations provided a comprehensive understanding of the structure of sodium silicate glasses and showed that sodium atoms tend to cluster in alkali-rich regions \cite{10.1063/1.459296,10.1063/1.460814}, which we modelled by a sodium molecule within the matrix (see left side of Figure \ref{panel_abs_spectr_Na}a), and to aggregate around non-bridging oxygen atoms, which we modelled by a sodium molecule inside the matrix near oxygen vacancies (see left side of Figure \ref{panel_abs_spectr_Na}b).